adrian61/estimating-engagement-during-lectures/README.md

 ## How to make a correct recording?
 You need to point the camera to your audience and record it, and enable recording of your voice.

-## How well does it work?
-We have conducted tests and the application is able to calculate correctly interest for 2-3 people.